stevekrouse/cycle/README.md

 ## MVP

-  * can't read style strings of undefined

-  * min, max width, height --> set mix height to 100%  - 20 min

-  * more compile time errors with block id so can highlight - 1 hour
-    * seperate compile-time errors from errors while compiling

   * think about how to make data more intuative - 3 hours
     * mutator on page (and custom elements)
     * roll custom variables -> data menu